taskett/taskett/_posts/2019-08-28-time-anxiety.md

 #### What I didn't see was that I'd built up an identity around experiencing the entirety of life that, in the end, cost me many of the things I cared about most in life.

+Things like peace of mind, the person I loved, creating from the heart, being in the moment, experiencing wonder.
+Time anxiety brought me all those things, then just as quickly took them all away.

 Now I’ve eaten the entire Earth, and there’s nothing solid for me to stand upon any longer.
 There is nothing left to eat but a speck of stardust, somewhere just outside my reach; close enough to reach for but far enough away that I will never, ever reach it.

 But I still stretch out my arm as far as I can.
 Maybe, just maybe…